wences-sanchez/Knowledge-Base/pages/Linux Fundamentals.md

 		- #### Lab
 			- Create a directory structure /tmp/files/pictures, /tmp/files/photos and /tmp/files/videos
 			- Coppy all files that have a name starting with an a, b or c from /etc to /tmp/files
-			- From /tmp/files, move all files that have a name starting with an a or b to /tmp/files/photos -
+			- From /tmp/files, move all files that have a name starting with an a or b to /tmp/files/photos, and files with a name starting eith
+	-
 		- #### Flashcards
 			- Explain each directory of the Linux hierarchy: #flashcard